Overview Getting Here What to Bring Health & Accessibility Communication Application & Cost Schedules Location Climate

 We particularly welcome those who would like to attend our retreats.
 We suggest that all attend an Introductory Retreat before participating in any other retreats.
 Introductory Retreats provide an opportunity to learn about our practice of Serene Reflection (Soto Zen), within the context of our monastic community and schedule.
 Intro Retreats offer meditation instruction, short periods of seated meditation, Dharma talks and informal discussions with time for questions.
 They also provide down-to-earth suggestions for taking the practice into one’s daily life outside the monastery.
 To apply for an intro retreat, please fill out our application form on our website.

 Lay trainees who have attended an Introductory Retreat and would like to deepen their practice are welcome to come for an extended period of time as a lay resident at the Abbey.
 Lay residents join in the daily activities of meditation, working meditation, ceremonies, Dharma talks and discussions.
-Please talk to the Guestmaster during your retreat to discuss your interest.
+Please talk to the Guestmaster during your retreat to discuss your interest

 GETTING HERE